open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-course.md

 To access the course catalog, click on the "Courses" section on the dashboard.
 This will take you to a page displaying all available courses.

+**Hint**:
-**NOTE**: If you can't find the "Courses" tab, try rotating your device to landscape mode or click the logo in the top left corner to reveal more tabs, including the "Courses" tab.
+If you can't locate the "Courses" tab, try rotating your device to landscape mode.
+Alternatively, click the logo in the top left corner to reveal the navigation menu, including the "Courses" tab.

 ![Courses List Screenshot](image/mi-courses-list.png)